prog4biol/pfb2019/README.md

 >>> print( "This sequence: {} is {} nucleotides long and is found in {}.".format(dna,dna_len,gene_name)) This sequence: TGAACATCTAAAAGATGAAGTTT is 23 nucleotides long and is found in Brca1.
 ```
-> There is no need to store the string in a variable.

 #### The `format()` mini-language

 So far, we have just used `{}` to show where to insert the value of a variable in a string.
 You can add special characters inside the `{}` to change the way the variable is formatted when it's inserted into the string.